 While Bluetooth headphones offer a number of distinct advantages over wired headphones, they are not perfect.
 When your music is being transmitted via Bluetooth’s radio waves, there is a slight degradation in sound quality when compared to wired headphones, because a wired connection is stronger and more stable, with less likelihood for artifacts or interference.
 However, most people are not buying Bluetooth headphones for immaculate audio quality, they are simply after the convenience of the wireless world free of cords.

-As we discussed in our Chapter 2 FAQ, Active Noise Cancellation is a bit of technology so cool that it is almost hard to believe that it exists.
+Active Noise Cancellation is a bit of technology so cool that it is almost hard to believe that it exists.
 The ability to figuratively “erase” unwanted ambient noises before they ever get to your ears is so incredible it makes us think of a Star Wars rebel base shooting out lasers to destroy incoming TIE fighters, which is effectively what ANC-enabled headphones are doing.

 Active Noise Cancellation is really great for anyone who wishes to listen to music in virtually complete silence, even in noisy environments, like airplane cabins, public parks, and construction sites (not sure why you would be hanging around a construction site, but I think we can agree that they are definitely noisey).